rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And behold, a man from the crowd cried out, Teacher, I beg you to look at my son, for he is my only child. ^0938

 And behold, a spirit seizes him, and he suddenly cries out.
-It convulses him so that he foams at the mouth, and shatters him, and will hardly leave him. ^0939
+It convulses him so that he foams at the mouth; and shatters him, and will hardly leave him. ^0939

 And I begged your disciples to cast it out, but they could not. ^0940